Nikkio083/CursedMinecraft/README.md

 - **Super Random Teleport**: An RTP that doesn't care where it puts you!
 - **It's raining CATS and DOGS!!!!**: Be careful when it storms!
 - **Exploding Chickens**: Why should only Creepers explode?
 Chickens now have a chance to go *BOOM* when approached.
-- **Anti-Gravity Blocks**: Forget about gravity!
-Some blocks float randomly into the air, creating spontaneous floating islands.
-- **Backward Swimming Fish**: Fish now swim in reverse.
-They might be trying to evolve... or maybe they're just confused.
+- **Teleporting Grass**: Stepping on grass may randomly teleport you to a different part of the world.
+Watch your step!
+- **Walking Beds**: Ever been tired of sleeping in the same spot?
+Now your bed will randomly walk away when you're not looking!
 - **Random Mob Sounds**: A zombie might sound like a cow, and a sheep might sound like a Ghast.
 Prepare for unexpected soundscapes!

 ## ⚙️ Planned Features

 This plugin is still in development, and more cursed features are on the way!
 Here’s what you can look forward to:

-- **Teleporting Grass**: Stepping on grass may randomly teleport you to a different part of the world.
-Watch your step!
-- **Walking Beds**: Ever been tired of sleeping in the same spot?
-Now your bed will randomly walk away when you're not looking!
 - **Reverse Mining**: Break a block and it grows back, but in reverse.
 Time to rethink your mining strategies!
 - **Random Item Stacking**: Some items will stack in unusual amounts.
 Have fun trying to carry 327 cobblestone in one stack!
 - **Flying Pigs**: Pigs will take to the skies and rain chaos from above.